Anassdah/Angular-Spring-App/README.md

 # Angular and Springboot Application: lab 1
 Frontend using Angular in vscode.
-Backend using Springnboot with Kotlin-Gradle in IntellijIdea
+Backend using Springboot with Kotlin-Gradle in IntellijIdea